-1.20 Ysgol Mornant was revisited by a team of inspectors on January 25 th and 26 th .
+1.20 Ysgol Mornant was revisited by a team of inspectors on January 25th and 26th.
 The team reviewed the progress the school has made in meeting the recommendations in the original report.
 The outcome of the monitoring visit and the final report will not be available in the public domain for several weeks.
 1.21 Transport costs will not be known until the future of the school is decided and parents have expressed a preference to a new school and have been offered a place.
 However, given the geographical location most parents would be entitled to free home to school transport to their nearest appropriate school.
 Transport provision provided by the Council would not be in contravention of the learner travel (Wales) Measure 2008.
 1.22 The community impact assessment noted the school is not widely used and there would be a limited impact on a small number of community activities which currently take place at Ysgol Gymraeg Mornant, Picton.
 Therefore, the potential loss of the school would have a limited impact on a small number of community activities which take place at the school.
 The largest impact would be to the Cylch Meithrin (non-statutory provison).
 However, Cylch Meithrin provision is available at both Ysgol Y Llys, Prestatyn and Ysgol Gwenffrwd, Holywell.
 1.23 The Council has no plans for the school site should the school close.
 In line with established practice, future usage of the school site will only be determined following confirmation that the school site is no longer required for educational purposes.
 1.24 Estyn has provided its statutory response to the consultation that 'It is likely that the current proposal will at least maintain education provision and outcomes for pupils in the area" and "The proposal has considered in detail the likely impact of each option on Welsh medium provision in the local authority.
 It is fair in pointing out that the closure of the school may result in parents and pupils choosing an English medium school nearer to their home.
 This may reduce the numbers of pupils taught and assessed through the medium of Welsh.
-However, it reasonably suggests that parents and pupils who are committed to continuing to receive a Welshmedium education may choose another Welsh-medium school accordingly' (see Estyn's full response Appendix 4).
-1.25 Education and Youth Overview and Scrutiny met on 5 th February 2016 to consider the outcomes from consultation.
-The recommendations of the committee to Cabinet were: 'That the Committee recommend to Cabinet that they do not issue the Statutory Notice to Ysgol Mornant but work towards a federation of schools using welsh medium education.'
+However, it reasonably suggests that parents and pupils who are committed to continuing to receive a Welsheducation mav choose another Welsh-medium school medium accordingly' (see Estyn's full response Appendix 4).

-2.00 RESOURCE IMPLICATIONS 2.01 There is sufficient team capacity to prestudents. repare the detailed transition plans for 2.02 the current members of staff at Ys support staff, should they seek redep plemented, the Council will work with gol Mornant, including teaching and loyment opportunities.
-Staff displaced ortunity to be employed in the local 2.03 The estimated net annual saving that could be achieved if the propositions the Ysgol Mornant goes ahead is as follows:- Saving/Costs Amount Formula Funding Saving £110,896 Transport Costs 26,600 (current transport costs of £34,200) Transport Saving of £7,600 Catering Saving £6,000 Net Saving £124,496 Backlog Maintenance Saving £19,402 (over a 5 yr cycle) 2.04 Actual transport costs can only be chosen their preferred school. established once all families have
+2.00 RESOURCE IMPLICATIONS 2.01 There is sufficient team capacity to prepare the detailed transition plans for students.
+2.02 Should the current proposals be implemented, the Council will work with the current members of staff at Ysgol Mornant, including teaching and support staff, should they seek redeployment opportunities.
+Staff displaced by the proposal may have the opportunity to be employed in the local primary network.

+2.03 The estimated net annual saving that close the Ysgol Mornant goes ahead t could be achieved if the proposal to is as follows:-

+Saving/Costs Amount

+Formula Funding Saving £110,896

+Transport Costs 26,600 (current transport costs of £34,200)

+Transport Saving of £7,600

+Catering Saving £6,000

+Net Saving £124,496

+Backlog Maintenance Saving £19,402 (over a 5 yr cycle)

+2.04 Actual transport costs can only be chosen their preferred school. e established once all families have